Ensembl/ensembl-hive/docs/walkthrough/long_mult_walkthrough.rst

       * - |image14|
         -
         - |image15|
-      * - We can see that the stream of execution starting at Job\_2 finished first.
-In general, there is no guarantee for the order of execution of jobs that are in 'READY' state.
+      * - We can see that the stream of execution starting at Job_2 finished first.
+In general, there is no guarantee for the order of execution of Jobs that are in READY state.
         -
-        - - The results of Job\_9 are deposited into the 'final\_result'
+        - - The results of Job_9 are deposited into the "final_result"
             table.
-          - Unlike Accumulators, 'final\_result' is a pipeline-specific non-Hive table, so no link is retained between the job that generated the data and the data in the table.
+          - Unlike Accumulators, "final_result" is a pipeline-specific non-eHive table, so no link is retained between the Job that generated the data and the data in the table.
-          - There are no more runnable jobs in 'add\_together' analysis, so it turns grey again, with '1s+1d' label for "1 SEMAPHORED and 1 DONE"
+          - There are no more runnable Jobs in "add_together" Analysis, so it turns grey again, with "1s+1d" label for "1 SEMAPHORED and 1 DONE"

-9. The last 'part\_multiply' job gets run...
+9. The last part_multiply Job gets run...

    .. list-table::
       :header-rows: 0